To connect to a remote desktop or published application, you must provide the name of a server and supply credentials for your user account.

 - If you are prompted for a user name and password, supply your Active Directory credentials.

-- (Optional) Select a domain.
+- (Optional) Select a domain as instructed by your system administrator.

 If you cannot select a domain, you must enter the user name in the format domain\username or username@domain .